KQM-git/TCL/docs/evidence/characters/pyro/xinyan.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_903997513890136085_904063136171167795_transcript-xinyan-c6-affects-skill-and-burst.html)

 **Finding:**
 Xinyan C6 affects her Skill and Burst.
 The un-game description for Xinyan's C6 states that “Xinyan's Charged Attacks gain an ATK Bonus equal to 50% of her DEF.”
 However, the buff is simply added to the stats page as flat attack.
-Since Xinyan’s elemental Skill and Burst are dynamic, C6 buff can increase their damage.
+Since Xinyan’s Elemental Skill and Burst are dynamic, C6 buff can increase their damage.

 **Evidence:**